Dpdl-io/DpdlEngine/README.md

 Documentation and Updates are updated regularly on the official DpdlEngine GitHub repository:
 [DpdlEngine GitHub](https://github.com/Dpdl-io/DpdlEngine)

-Check the 'DpdlEngine lite' release limitations/restrictions, compared to the full DpdlEngine version, in the last section of this document.
+Check the 'DpdlEngine lite' Demo release limitations/restrictions, compared to the full DpdlEngine version, in the last section of this document.

 Suggestion and contributions to enhance Dpdl are very welcome and can be submitted on the discussion section on GitHub:
 [Dpdl discussion](https://github.com/Dpdl-io/DpdlEngine/discussions)